7 Reasons to Visit Mazunte, Mexico

 Mazunte is still relatively undiscovered and it’s unlikely it will ever see mega development.
 However, with the new super highway from Oaxaca City to Puerto Escondido (via Ventanilla) under construction, it’s possible that the number of visitors will increase.

 The increase in visitors will put pressure on this delicate coastal ecosystem.
-By supporting sustainable, small-scale hotels, such as the ones shown here, you can help preserve Mazunte’s unique character.
+By supporting sustainable, small-scale hotels, such as Casa Pan de Miel, an adults-only boutique hotel (pool shown below) overlooking the Pacific, you can help preserve Mazunte’s unique character.

 Mazunte is located in the state of Oaxaca, known as the “land of the seven moles” and home to cuisine so diverse that UNESCO considers it an Intangible Cultural Heritage of Humanity.
 This means dining out is one of the top things to do in Mazunte.
 You’ll get plenty of opportunities to sample the flavours of traditional Mixtec and Zapotec foods such as chapulines (toasty grasshoppers), mezcal, chiles, and maize tortillas.